We are very fortunate to have a diverse team of highly skilled educators and facilitators.

-Cheryl Alsop has been working as a maintenance coordinator in the housing co-op sector for the past ten years.
-During this time she has done everything from managing routine repairs to coordinating large retrofit projects and everything in between.
-Her current role as Senior Maintenance Coordinator for a housing co-op management company involves training and coaching staff in maintenance coordination.
-Cheryl’s area of expertise is maintenance workshops.
+Cheryl worked as a Senior Maintenance Coordinator in the housing co-op sector for over ten years and during this time did everything from managing routine repairs to coordinating large retrofit projects and everything in between.
+Cheryl also trained and coached staff in maintenance coordination and brings dynamism and humour to her work.

-Terra Macdonald has more than 25 years of experience working in the cooperative sector.
+Terra has more than 25 years of experience working in the co-operative sector.
 She has resided in two different housing co-ops starting in 1985.
-Terra currently works with a housing co-op management company where her principal responsibilities include client and employee recruitment, maintaining client loyalty and the day-to-day supervision of close to 50 on-site and off-site property managers.
-She is known for her in-depth knowledge of the housing co-op sector and her area of expertise is in privacy legislation (PIPA).
+Terra worked with a housing co-op management company where her principal responsibilities included client and employee recruitment, maintaining client loyalty and the day-to-day supervision of close to 50 on-site and off-site property managers.
+Terra is known for her in-depth knowledge of the housing co-op sector and her area of expertise is in privacy legislation (PIPA).

-Pat McClain was Program Manager, Member Relations for the Co-operative Housing Federation of Canada from 1995 to 2009.
-She currently sits on the board of CHF Canada and chairs the Co-operative Housing Federation of BC (CHF BC) Aging in Place Committee.
-Pat has been a member of Paloma Housing Co-op since 1985.
-Pat has facilitated workshops in the wider non-profit housing sector in addition to her work with housing co-ops.
-Pat has been a consultant for the CHF BC Education Program since 1988 and her area of expertise is community-building workshops with a current interest in the topic of aging in co-op communities.
+Pat has been a member of Paloma Housing Co-op since 1985 and was Program Manager, Member Relations for the Co-operative Housing Federation of Canada from 1995 to 2009.
+She was also previously on the CHF Canada Board from 2012 to 2018, and currently serves on the CHF BC’s Aging in Place Committee.
+Pat’s area of expertise is community-building and governance workshops with a current interest in the topic of aging in co-op communities.
 Pat is also a trained Co-op Compass facilitator and has assisted many co-ops through that process.

-Andrew Sitko has been an active member of three housing co-ops over a 15 year period, and has served on finance committees and as the treasurer of the board.
-He has worked for a housing co-op management company since 1995, holding positions as Office Coordinator, Accounting Coordinator, and Training Coordinator in addition to his current position as Senior Accounting Coordinator.
+Andrew has been an active member of three housing co-ops over a 15 year period.
+He has served on finance committees and as the treasurer of the board.
+He has worked for a housing co-op management company since 1995, holding positions as Office Coordinator, Accounting Coordinator, and Training Coordinator in addition to his current position as Accounting Staff Supervisor.
 Andrew’s expertise is in financial management and corporate management of housing co-ops.